Emergent spin-1 trimerized valence bond crystal in the spin-1/2 Heisenberg model on the star lattice: Ground-state phase diagram in magnetic fields

-\textit{Ground-state phase diagram in magnetic fields.}--- In a magnetic field, frustrated magnetic systems usually exhibit singularities in the magnetization curve such as cusps \cite{Okunishi1999} and plateaus \cite{Oshikawa1997}, which reveal the exotic structure of the energy spectrum and distinguish different phases.
-We study the field dependence of the magnetization per site $M_z$ and the energy difference $\delta$, as shown in Fig.~\ref{fig3}.
+In a magnetic field, frustrated magnetic systems usually exhibit distinct features in the magnetization curve such as cusps \cite{Okunishi1999} and plateaus \cite{Oshikawa1997}, which reveal the exotic structure of the energy spectrum and distinguish different phases.
+We study the field dependence of the ground-state magnetization per site $M_z = \sum_{n} \langle \psi | \hat{S}^z_n |\psi \rangle/N$ and the energy difference $\delta$, as shown in Fig.~\ref{fig3}.
 Interestingly, we find a zero plateau corresponding to a finite spin gap, a cusp representing the restoration of inversion symmetry, and a $1/3$-plateau in the magnetization curve.

 In the zero plateau region, $h < h_{c1}$, both $M_z$ and $\delta$ remain unchanged, indicating that there is a finite spin gap protecting the TVBC state.
 With increasing $h$, the spin gap decreases and eventually closes at $h = h_{c1}$.
 For $h > h_{c1}$, $M_z$ becomes nonzero and $\delta$ starts to decrease.
-At $h = h_{c2}$, a cusp appears in $M_z$ and $\delta$ vanishes, separating the SISB phase from non-SISB phases.
+At $h = h_{c2}$, a cusp appears in $M_z$ and $\delta$ vanishes, separating the SISB phase from the $M_z \neq 0$ normal phases.
 A magnetization cusp has also been observed in some one-dimensional frustrated magnetic systems having ground states that break lattice symmetry, reflecting the novel energy dispersion of the low-lying excitations \cite{Okunishi1999}.
 A first shoulder in the magnetization occurs consistently around $M\simeq 1/30$.
 By further increasing the field, we find a $1/3$-plateau corresponding to a gapped solid state \cite{Oshikawa1997}.
 Based on the behaviors of $M_z$ and $\delta$ we obtain the quantum phase diagram in the $J_e$-$h$ plane, shown in Fig.~\ref{fig3}(c).

 We find that the critical fields $h_{ci}$ ($i=1,2,\cdots,5$) also converge exponentially for large $|J_e|$,